YooMadeThat/newsletter-automation/README.md

 ## What this does

-Runs a fully automated 6-step pipeline every Tuesday at 8:00am:
+Runs a fully automated 6-step pipeline every Monday at 8:00am:

 1. Searches for recent NZ and AU policy and regulation items via Perplexity
 2. Scores, ranks, and selects the strongest 3–5 items (triage)
 3. Writes a structured brief for each item
 4. Runs a hard-rules validation pass
-5. Assembles the full newsletter output (4-section Markdown)
+5. Assembles the full newsletter output
 6. Renders a formatted Word document

 No human intervention is required.
 The final Word document is saved to the